 Visit www.AirNow.gov to see a more detailed current Air Quality Index (AQI)!

 Central Texas Air Pollution Levels Compared to National Standards

 The U.S. Environmental Protection Agency (EPA) sets National Ambient Air Quality Standards (NAAQS) that all areas of the country are required to meet.
 The EPA is required to set these standards at levels that will protect human health and the environment.
-In most cases, NAAQS are set using multi-year averages, so an area like the Austin-Round Rock metro area can actually experience a few days a year when air pollution levels are considered "unhealthy for sensitive groups" while still being in compliance with the NAAQS.
+In most cases, NAAQS are set using multi-year averages, so an area like the Austin-Round Rock-Georgetown metro area can actually experience a few days a year when air pollution levels are considered "unhealthy for sensitive groups" while still being in compliance with the NAAQS.

-In addition to looking at the region's "design value," it is also to look at the total number of days when air pollution levels are not considered "good."
+In addition to looking at the region's "design value," it is also helpful to look at the total number of days when air pollution levels are not considered "good."
 The following figure shows the number of days each year when the highest ozone levels were "moderate" or worse.